emca-it/EnergySOAR/05-0-0-User_guide/05-0-0-User_guide.md

 We use parseInt function to convert string severity value into an integer.

 4. Create alert node
-Add TheHive node by clicking on the + button and selecting the TheHive node.
-Double click on the node and click on TheHive name to change it to Create alert.
+Add Energy SOAR Base node by clicking on the + button and selecting the Energy SOAR Base node.
+Double click on the node and click on Energy SOAR Base name to change it to Create alert.

 Since the Title would be a dynamic piece of information, click on the gears icon next to the field, and select Add Expression.